Would It Be Hell To Be On Some Planets???

-While my article on the Savior's use of the phrase "outer darkness" talks about things that were far from a Sun (such as the Oort Cloud and rogue planets), which are all very cold places because they are far from a star or our Sun.
+My article on the Savior's use of the phrase "outer darkness" talked about things that are far from a Sun (such as the Oort Cloud and rogue planets), which are all very cold and very dark places because they are far from a star or our Sun.
 While these are cold places, people normally think of hell as being a HOT place, such as the phrase "hotter than hell"!!!

-A Hot Jupiter is a gas giant planet (which is where the word "Jupiter" came from because Jupiter is a gas giant) which is orbiting very, very close to a star.
+A Hot Jupiter is a gas giant planet (which is where the word "Jupiter" came from because Jupiter is a gas giant) which is orbiting very, very close to a star!!!
 Wow would that be hot!!!
-Well, it gets worse.
 These planets are much, much closer to the sun they are orbiting than Mercury is to our Sun!!!

 Actually our solar system has four gas giants: Jupiter, Saturn, Uranus and Neptune.

-A Hot Jupiter which has one side of the planet always facing the sun that it is orbiting is said to be a "tidal locked" Hot Jupiter!!!
+When a Hot Jupiter has one side of the planet always facing the sun that it is orbiting is said to be a "tidal locked" Hot Jupiter!!!
 However, the phrase "tidal locked" is a generic term because our moon is "tidal locked" to our Earth.

-There are other places in our galaxy that are very, very hot places!!!
+There are actually many, many places in our Universe that are very, very hot places!!!
 NASA's Chandra space telescope found a location which is 450,000 light-years wide that is shining like a spot light.
 The cloud's temperatures read 540 million degrees Fahrenheit (300 million Celsius)!

 Click the back arrow or if you came to this page by a search engine, click this link: